jinzhenfan/jekyll-now/_posts/2016-11-20-gene regulatory network inference.md

 We can tell from the fuzzy clustering results, the top regulating genes fall into the categories of cytoplasmid, periplasmic, transmembrane, and biosynthesis of antibiotics, secondary metabolites, as well as amino acids (highlighted), which makes sense because these data are collected during biofilm formation in the first 24 hours of the culture.

 ### Take-home Message

+Using GENIE3 framework, we successfully found the top 100 gene regulating interaction in the network formed by 4631 gene expression over 24 h, based on the ranking given by random forests.
+A fuzzy clustering has been conducted to find out the main function categories of these top regulating genes.
+It took 30 min to run on my laptop.

 Similarly, you can use GENIE3 framework to inference the gene regulatory network with your own data sets, and find out the categories of top regulating genes with DAVID tool.
 It might take some trial and errors to get it properly set up.
 But overall it is a very convenient tool.
 Good luck!